Greenbaum-Lab/noa_project/README.md

 8.weighted_f_mu_matrix.csv - matrix of distances based on weighted f_mu metric. weighted_f_mu_matrix_pairs.csv - same matrix but each line is pair of individual and their similarity

+###Computing Similarity

+It is possible to filter the data yourself and use this script just to compute a similarity matrix of the data.

+In order to do that, run "compute_similarity.py" script (instead of pipeline_runner.py, because, well, we don't run the whole pipeline).
+Give with -i the path to your data csv file like in the pipeline_runner, and -o with output path of an directory (might be not exists yet).
+The script will write the files in points 7,8 in "Output files" section in your output directory.